via: Pexels / Alexander Suhorucov

 Frequently Asked Questions

 Deep conversations can get tricky, especially when you dig into the nitty-gritty and get personal.
-Here, we've answered some of the most frequently asked questions to help you have smooth, natural discussions:
+I bet you have some questions about them, and how to keep the conversation going.
+So, I've answered some of the most frequently asked questions to help you have smooth, natural discussions - this will help you keep the ball rolling.

 What are the benefits of asking deep questions?

-When you ask more personal questions, you get a chance to learn more about people.
-Asking deep questions creates an opportunity to have those deeper discussions where you get a real insight into a person.
+Asking deep questions creates an opportunity to have those deeper discussions where you get a real insight into a person, more than just ordinary, daily conversations.
 It's a great way to create a stronger bond, cement solid friendships, and create intimacy.

 How do I keep up meaningful conversations with a girl?